Improved IR-based Bug Localization with Intelligent Relevance Feedback: Related Work

 Traditional IR-based bug localization methods that leverage the vector space model (VSM) \cite{vector_space_model}, have been enhanced by integrating additional contexts, such as bug report history, code modifications, and version history \cite{saha2014effectiveness_bug_rep_history, wen2016locus, sisman2012incorporating}.
 For instance, Saha et al. \cite{saha_bleuir} leverage bug report and source code structures, capture eight components from the code and bug reports, and perform eight pairwise searches using a sophisticated retrieval technique, Indri\cite{Indri}.
 On the other hand, BugLocator \cite{ir_localization_lda_buglocator} combines a modified VSM (rVSM\cite{ir_localization_lda_buglocator}) score with previous bug fix history to improve bug localization.
 AmaLgam \cite{ir_ml_amalgam} integrates BLUiR, BugLocator, and version history to better detect buggy documents.
 AmaLgam+ \cite{wang_amalgam+} further incorporates stack traces and bug reporter history, refining bug localization across five ranking components.
 While advanced, computationally expensive methodologies such as LSI or LDA \cite{ir_localization_lda_buglocator, ir_bug_localization4} are available, their bug localization effectiveness is similar to that of more basic methods\cite{bench4bl}.

-In our work, we use a VSM-based retrieval that is enhanced by Boolean search (e.g., Elasticsearch).
+In our work, we use a textual similarity-based retrieval with BM25 in Elasticsearch.
 However, it was complemented by contextual understanding of bugs and Intelligent Relevance Feedback, leveraging the capabilities of LLMs.